Colleen Lancaster

 I'd collaborate with other teams

-Designing a platform that involves such a sensitive topic would definitely require input from legal teams, marketing, and engineers to ensure my design is compliant with a variety of different regulations, user protections, and industry standards.
+A platform of this nature would require input from legal teams, marketing, and engineers to ensure compliance with a variety of regulations, user protections, and industry standards.

 I'd conduct testing with actual survivors in safe environments

-Since this was a personal project, my user testing was super limited.
-However, this restraint pushed me to conduct a lot of secondary research to ensure I was approaching the topic with the most empathy and education possible.
+Since this was a personal project, my user testing was limited, but leaning into secondary research ensured I still approached the topic with empathy and knowledge.
+Expanded user testing would benefit the project further.

 @ 2025 Colleen Lancaster